harvester/harvester/enhancements/20220530-vxlan-enhancement.md

   (3) Eliminate the requirements of VLAN in physical network, as few as one VLAN id .

-  (3) Support automatically establishing of VXLAN tunnel, all NODEs in a dedicated VLAN physical network, should be able to build full mesh VXLAN tunnel connection.
+  (3) Support automatically establishing of VxLAN tunnel, all NODEs in a dedicated VLAN physical network, should be able to build full mesh VxLAN tunnel connection.

   (1) Support pure L3 IP network in physical network ? (is not supported yet, in future, it is possible)